Who doesn’t love road trips?

 Based in Chelsea, London, The Magnus Institute is a 19th-century organization founded by Jonah Magnus.
 This means they’ve been around for quite a while now.

-This institute is committed to researching or gathering accounts related to the esoteric and the supernatural into its archive.
+This institute is committed to researching or gathering accounts related to the esoteric and the supernatural.

 This horror fiction podcast, The Magnus Archives, dramatizes the stories.

-As if the narrator’s voice doesn’t sound creepy enough, it also gets accompanied by eerie background music that’s sure to send chills down your spine!
+And if Jonathan Sims’ voice doesn’t sound dark enough, watch out for the sinister background music that’s sure to send chills down your spine.